ruwanka/global.hackathon/ABOUT.md

 Welcome to fitio Page
 ================

-Hello, We are a bunch of friends who are students of Faculty of Information Technology, University of Moratuwa, Sri Lanka.
+Hello, We are a bunch of friends of Faculty of Information Technology, University of Moratuwa, the best tech university in Sri Lanka.
 We are interested in new technologies and we love coding.

-One day one of our members got the email saying that there will be a virtual hackthon O_o, never heard about that kind of thing.
+One day one of our members got the email saying that there will be a virtual hackathon O_o, never heard about that kind of thing.
 He just applied it just for fun and curious, he never had a clue that he'll be in.
 Then after some days he got the e mail that saying he was selected and can form a group.
 So here we are fitio :-)

 About Our Team
 ===========================